-Welcome to Debbie Laskey's commentary about MARKETING, MANAGEMENT, and LEADERSHIP.
-Debbie has worked in high-tech, the Consumer Marketing Department at Disneyland Paris in France, non-profits, and insurance.
-Expertise includes strategic planning, brand development, marketing plans and audits, competitive positioning, websites, corporate communications, email marketing, public relations, team leadership, employee engagement, customer experiences, and social media marketing.
+Welcome to Debbie Laskey's commentary about MARKETING, BRANDING, SOCIAL MEDIA, LEADERSHIP, MANAGEMENT, and CUSTOMER EXPERIENCES.
+Debbie has worked in high-tech, the Consumer Marketing Department at Disneyland Paris in France, nonprofits, and insurance.
+Expertise includes strategic planning, brand development, marketing plans and audits, competitive positioning, websites, corporate communications, public relations, employee engagement, customer experiences, and social media marketing.

 Monday, July 11, 2011